vanhoefm/wifi-injection/README.md

 <a id="id-more-fragments"></a>
 ## 2.3.
 More Fragments (MF) flag

-Some network cards, such as the the Intel AC-3160 and Alfa AWUS036ACM did not properly transmit injected frames with the More Fragments (MF) flag set.
+Some network cards, such as the the Intel AC-3160 and those based on the RT5572 chipset did not properly transmit injected frames with the More Fragments (MF) flag set.
 This can be solved by, after injecting the frame with the MF flag set, immediately injecting a dummy frame _witout_ the MF flag.
-With the AWUS036ACM, this dummy frame must also have the same QoS TID as the injected frame, but all other fields of the dummy frame did not matter.
+With the RT5572 chipset, this dummy frame must also have the same QoS TID as the injected frame, but all other fields of the dummy frame did not matter.

-The above work-around is implemented in our injection tests.
+The above workaround is implemented in our injection tests.
 In particular, the driver of the network cards is detected, and the dummy frame is injected when needed:

 	# Workaround to properly inject fragmented frames (and prevent it from blocking Tx queue).